ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A very common example is elaborated on to illustrate Layered Attestation.

-The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware that initially boots up a composite device (e.g. a cell phone).
-A hardware component (which effectively can encompasses immutable execution environments and mutable execution environments) executes the very first Claim Collection.
-These Claims MUST be stored securely (e.g. a eSE.
-It is not ensured that a TEE or HWM are accessible at this very beginning).
-At this stage of the boot-cycle of a thing, the Claims collected typically cannot be composed into Attestation Evidence.
+The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware that initially boots up a composite device (e.g., a cell phone).
+A hardware component, which effectively can encompasses immutable execution environments (static code Roots of Trust) and mutable execution environments (dynamic code Roots of Trusts), executes the very first Claim Collection.
+These Claims have to be stored securely.
+At this stage of the boot-cycle of a composite device, the Claims collected typically cannot be composed into Evidence.

-The very first Attesting Environment in this example can be a static root-of-trust provided by a hardware component residing next to the (U)EFI / BIOS / Firmware.
+The very first Attesting Environment in this example can be a hardware component that is a Static Code Root of Trust.
-As in any other scenario, this hardware component is is the first Attesting Environment.
+As in any other scenario, this hardware component is the first Attesting Environment.
 It collects a rather concise number of Claims about the Target Environment.
 The Target Environment in this example is the (U)EFI / BIOS / Firmware.
-After the boot sequence started the Target Environment the most important feature of layered attestation is conducted:
+After the boot sequence started, the Target Environment conducts the most important and defining feature of layered attestation:
 The successfully measured [comment: this is why Henk prefers 'measured' above 'collected' because it can be used in English text better] environment that is the (U)EFI / BIOS / Firmware now becomes the Attesting Environment.
+Analogously, the Attesting Environment hands off its duty to one of its Target Environments.
+This procedure in Layered Attestation is called Staging.

 Now, the duties have been transferred and Layered Attestation takes place.
 The initial Attesting Environment relinquishes its duties to the Target Environment.